mzpqnxow/mtls-ssh-svc/README.md

 ### Test

-Use ssh to make sure things work
+Use ssh to make sure things work!
+Or, use `socat` / `openssl s_client -connect ...` in baby steps to test each side

 ### Set OpenSSH to only listen on loopback